Wisdom of repugnance: Origin and usage

 The term originated in discussions of bioethics.
 It is often used by those who accept its underlying premise; i.e., that repugnance does, in fact, indicate wisdom.
 It is thus often viewed as loaded language, and is primarily used by certain bioconservatives to justify their position.

 The concept is also used in the study of controversies such as same-sex marriage, pornography, marijuana legalization, alternative sexualities and legalization of abortion.
-In all cases, it expresses the view that one's "gut reaction" might justify objecting to some practice even in the absence of a persuasive rational case against that practice.
+In all cases, it expresses the view that one's "gut reaction" might justify objecting to some practice even in the absence of a persuasive rational (e.g., utilitarian) case against that practice.